 Whom Should I call first and whom should I call later. and order I will call them

-What are the expenses I should plan first, and can not skip, and what are the nice to have kind of expenses I can plan for latter.
+What are the expenses I should plan first, and can not skip, and what are the nice to have kinds of expenses I can plan for later?

-The sequence of the friend I will meet, so that In case If I don’t get enough time to meet all, at-least I will end up by meeting most important friends.
+The sequence of the friend I will meet so that In case I don’t get enough time to meet all, at least I will end up meeting the most important friends.

-Which story should I put top of my list by making its rank 1, and followed my comparatively less important stories.
+Which story should I put at the top of my list by making its rank 1, and following my comparatively less important stories?
 So that during sprint planning or grooming I can identify which story to pick first followed by the next story in rank.